SamEdwardes/spacytextblob/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/e2f2caac-7239-45a2-b145-a00205c3befb/deploy-status)](https://app.netlify.com/sites/spacytextblob/deploys)

-A TextBlob sentiment analysis pipeline compponent for spaCy.
+A TextBlob sentiment analysis pipeline component for spaCy.

 Version 3.0 is a major version update providing support for spaCy 3.0's new interface for adding pipeline components.
 As a result, it is not backwards compatible with previous versions of spaCyTextBlob.
-For compatability with spaCy 2.0 please use `pip install spacytextblob==0.1.7`.
+For compatibility with spaCy 2.0 please use `pip install spacytextblob==0.1.7`.

 *Note that version 1.0, and 2.0 have been skipped.
-The numbering has been aligned with spaCy's version numbering in the hopes of making it easier to compar.*
+The numbering has been aligned with spaCy's version numbering in the hopes of making it easier to compare.*

 - [Docs](https://spacytextblob.netlify.app/)
 - [GitHub](https://github.com/SamEdwardes/spaCyTextBlob)